About the Event

 When does the tour start and end?

-• The tour starts with a welcome gathering at 2pm on Monday, 9/26 at the hotel.
-Afterward we will take you downtown to familiarize you with downtown Rapid City before heading to the chuck wagon dinner show!
+• The tour starts with a welcome gathering at 2pm on Monday, 9/23 at the Howard Johnson hotel.
+Afterward, we will go downtown to familiarize you with Rapid City before heading to the chuck wagon dinner show!

 Can I drive?

 • Certainly!
-Free parking is available at the Hampton Inn for guests.
+Free parking is available at the Howard Johnson for guests.

 What airport would I fly into?